Saskatchewan Highway 5

 Highway 5 is a major highway in the Canadian province of Saskatchewan.
 It begins in downtown Saskatoon and runs eastward to the Manitoba border near Togo, where it becomes Provincial Road 363.
 The highway is approximately 393 km long.
-Between the early 1900s (decade) and 1976, Provincial Highway 5 was a trans-provincial highway travelling approximately 630 km in length.
-At this time it started at the Alberta border in Lloydminster and traveled east to the Manitoba border.
+Between the early 1900s and 1976, Provincial Highway 5 was a trans-provincial highway travelling approximately 630 km in length.
+At this time it started at the Alberta border in Lloydminster and travelled east to the Manitoba border.